-Backed by an extensive team of experienced haematologists, the Department strives to become the most sought after center for the diagnosis & management of benign and malignant haematological disorders, laboratory haematological services and blood transfusion services.
+Backed by an extensive team of experienced hematologists, the Department strives to become the most sought after center for the diagnosis & management of benign and malignant hematological disorders, laboratory hematological services and blood transfusion services.

 Experts at the Department are experienced at treating different conditions including: